-In January 2006, Tanaka submitted a attached with an counteroffer "Agreement of Sale Addendum to the Sale (Agreement DROA" Addendum).
-In her Agreement of Sale made Tanaka Addendum, representations with respect to certain "Monthly Installments (based on current to figures exact estimates; determined and adjusted at closing)," including "Sewer Fee & Assessments" in the amount of \$150.00.4 The Santiagos rejected Tanaka's January 2006 counteroffer.
+DROA" (Agreement of Sale Addendum).
+In her Agreement of Sale Addendum, Tanaka made representations with respect to certain "Monthly Installments (based on current estimates; exact figures to be determined and adjusted at closing)," including "Sewer Fee & Assessments" in the amount of \$150.00.4 The Santiagos rejected Tanaka's January 2006 counteroffer.